 Large websites are tough for search engines to crawl and index, especially when their crawl budget isn’t optimized.

 Further, the pages that lie deep in the structure tend to have issues like duplicate content, canonicalization issues, keyword cannibalization issues, crawl errors, orphan pages, and more.
-The scale of these issues is extrapolated on large websites, thus negatively affecting its crawlability, UX, and ranking in the SERPs.
+The scale of these issues is extrapolated to large websites, thus negatively affecting their crawlability, UX, and ranking in the SERPs.

 Working with large enterprise-scale sites can quickly get challenging when it comes to site audits.
 Hence, it’s wise to run a crawl using tools like JetOctopus that will help you identify and fix crawl issues.